simonorozcoarias/Inpactor/README.md

 ```
 conda env create -f Inpactor1.yml
 ```
 the command above will install the following pre-requesities for you: NCBI-Blast, Emboss, Wise2, Mafft, and LTR-FINDER.
-You need to install the OpenMPI software as following:
+You need to install manually the OpenMPI software as following:
 ```
 conda activate Inpactor1
 wget https://download.open-mpi.org/release/open-mpi/v1.8/openmpi-1.8.8.tar.gz